ray-project/ray/doc/source/example-newsreader.rst

 We can get the 0.7 quantile of scores by evaluating

 .. code-block:: python

   df['score'].quantile(0.7)

 which outputs 2.0, so having 2 comments is a good cutoff.
 We can now train the model with

 .. code-block:: python

   datapoints = training.create_datapoints(records, cutoff=2.0)
   model = training.learn_model(datapoints)
   model.save("hackernews.model")

-Running the backend
+Running the application
 -------------------

-To use this example you need to
+To run this example you need to

 * In the ``ray/examples/newsreader`` directory, start the server with ``python server.py``.